mayowa-aji/SENG-LIVE-112122-Phase-1-JS/01_Functions_&_Scope/assets/slide.md

 ---------|----------|---------
- helloWorld | none | returns "Hello, world!" formatPrice | price (float) | returns the price like so: "$2.99" titleAndAuthor | book (object) | returns a string containing both the title and author of the book
+ helloWorld | none | returns "Hello, world!" formatPrice | price (float) | returns the price like so: "$2.99" findHighestPricedBook | none | returns the book object that has the highest price

 </div>